-When choosing a pillow, it can help to take into account the preferred sleeping position, any allergies, and any pain during the night.
+When choosing a pillow, it can help to consider a person’s preferred sleeping position, any allergies, and any pain they experience during sleep.

-Below, we explore the types of pillow, list some options, and provide general tips for improving the quality of sleep.
+This article explores the types of pillows, lists some options, and provides general tips for improving sleep quality.

 Pillows can contain various materials, and what works for one person may not for another.
-A pillow may be made of:
+A pillow may comprise the below materials.

 Microfiber pillows come in a wide range of shapes and sizes.
-However, they are not the most breathable type and may not be suitable for people who become hot during the night.
+However, they are not the most breathable type and may not be suitable for people who get too warm during sleep.

-Down is a filling made from feathers.
-Down pillows are durable, but they flatten over time, and a person needs to re-fluff or reshape their down pillows regularly.
+Down is a filling consisting of feathers.
+Down pillows are durable, but they flatten over time, and a person needs to re-fluff or reshape them regularly.

 While down pillows may repel dust mites, they also require professional cleaning, which can be expensive.

-Also, down pillows are not suitable for people with vegan lifestyles, and they may not be suitable for people with allergies.
+Additionally, down pillows are not suitable for individuals following vegan lifestyles, and they may not be right for people with allergies.

-This synthetic foam is designed to conform to the shape of the body.
-Memory foam pillows may be beneficial for people with neck pain or discomfort at pressure points.
+This synthetic foam aims to conform to the shape of the body.
+Memory foam pillows may benefit people with neck pain or discomfort at pressure points.

-However, memory foam can retain heat, so it may not be suitable for people who become overheated during the night.
+However, memory foam can retain heat, so it may not suit individuals who become too hot during sleep.

 Wool and cotton

-Pillows made from wool or cotton may regulate heat.
-They may, however, be an attractive environment for dust mites.
+Pillows comprising wool or cotton may regulate heat.
+However, they may be an attractive environment for dust mites.

-Wool and cotton also lose their shape more quickly than other types, so they may need regular reshaping.
+Additionally, wool and cotton lose their shape more quickly than other types, so they may need regular reshaping.

-Latex foam is made from rubber tree sap and is one of the more expensive pillow materials.
-The feel is similar to that of memory foam, but latex foam is less likely to retain heat during the night.
+Latex foam consists of rubber tree sap and is one of the more expensive pillow materials.
+The feel of this material is similar to memory foam, but latex foam is less likely to retain heat when a person sleeps.

-Latex foam is a durable material and holds its shape for a long time.
+Latex foam is also a durable material and holds its shape for a long time.

 In general, a good pillow provides comfort and relief for pressure points while supporting the head and neck.
-A bad pillow loses its shape quickly and does not provide comfort or support throughout the night.
+In contrast, an unsuitable pillow loses its shape quickly and does not provide comfort or support throughout a person’s sleep.

-When shopping for a pillow, a person should consider the following:
+When shopping for a pillow, people may wish to consider the following:

-- Sleep position: Side-sleepers may benefit from a box pillow with elevated edges to support the neck, while back-sleepers may prefer one with tapered edges to reduce head elevation.
+- Sleep position: Side sleepers may benefit from a box pillow with elevated edges to support the neck, while back sleepers may prefer one featuring tapered edges to reduce head elevation.